SauronClaus/FCT/Franchises/readMe.txt

 4. Article- Add an article where you can find more information on the character.
 5. Goals!
 These goals need to be accomplished for the story to be successful; mostly, they're the goals that the protagonists must complete to be successful.
 6. Reach Goals!
 These goals are bonuses!
 If the character's don't accomplish them, oh well, but if they do, bonus points to them.
-7. Stetch Goals!
+7. Stretch Goals!
 These goals are the far out ones.
 Typically, if they're accomplished, the majority of the plot doesn't happen.
 8. The character inserts!
 These are splitted with a "|", and just tell the things which characters to replace.
 9. Theme Song- the theme for the franchise/story.
 Use the song name|song link from before.
 10. Brand- Overarching brand set for the francise.